So you just closed on your mortgage and moved into your new house.

 Fill Out Your Local Government Homestead Form

-Each county has certain homestead exceptions that will give you a reduction in the assed value of your home.
+Each county has certain homestead exceptions that will give you a reduction in the assessed value of your home.
 This can save you quite a bit of money on property taxes.
 You just have to let them know you live there.
-Homestead exceptions are given to Veterans and Senior citizens to name a few.
+Homestead exceptions are given to Veterans and Senior citizens, to name a few.

 Meet Your Neighbors

 It’s always good to get out and meet your neighbors.
 See who has kids your age, get inside info on other neighbors, and make some friends.